 2. By removing the skin, you get rid of that waxy taste.
 This step is optional, but since you want to make your Tau Huay, you might as well spend another 5 minutes doing this.

 3. Some recipes tell you to cook the slurry first then filter.
 But traditionally, soybean milk is filtered then cooked.
 There is a good reason for this.
 Heat deactivates some of enzymes in outer layers of the bean.
 These enzymes are actually needed to produce that beany flavour.
 The westerners don’t like this but we Asians do.
 So, if you buy Soymilk produced in the US, you always find it doesn’t taste like the soymilk we are used to.
 That is because, when they process their soymilk, they will blanch the beans first the deactivate the enzyme that gives the beany taste.
-I have cooked it both ways and I find that you should just stick to filter than cook as it is easier and gives a better fragrance.
+I have cooked it both ways and I find that you should just stick to filter then cook, as it is easier and gives a better fragrance.

 4. It is vitally important that the soymilk is stirred and brought to the boil slowly to avoid burning the milk.
 Burnt Tau Huay is yuckly!
 (You can tell I am talking from experience right?)